-As a „hit man“, John advised leaders of American government how to exploit natural and human resources of the Third world countries.
+As a „hit man“, John advised the World Bank, United Nations, IMF, U.S. Treasury Department, Fortune 500 corporations, and countries in Africa, Asia, Latin America, and the Middle East with a goal to exploit natural and human resources of the Third world countries.
 His epiphany in 1980 gradually transformed him into a spiritual and intellectual authority.
-He publishes and lectures at universities about new forms of global economics, and environmentally sustainable and socially just societies.
-He is a recognized expert on shamanism of the 21st century.
+He publishes and lectures about new forms of global economics, and environmentally sustainable and socially just societies.